Commuter FAQs Bike Commuter Expense Reimbursement Program

 Yes.
 According to the current IRS statute, employers may only reimburse bicycle commuters up to $20 per eligible bike commuting month tax-free, for an annual maximum reimbursement of $240.
 Further, a reimbursement will only be issued provide the qualified expense was made during an eligible bike commuting month.

-Penn’s new program begins at the start of Tax Year 2017.
+Penn’s program began at the start of Tax Year 2017.
 Any expenses incurred prior to January 1, 2017 are not eligible for reimbursement.

 Yes, if you have commuted greater than 50% by bicycle to and from work for twelve months, and submit a request for the $240 in the January - February 2018 claim period.
 Include a copy of the itemized receipt that shows the bike purchase of $1,000.
 Once your expense report has been processed, you will receive the maximum $240 reimbursement.